Heatblur-Simulations/f-14-manual/src/systems/nav_com/ins.md

 longitude, range, bearing, and steering data are available, using the CAP or the navigation destination control or both.

-> **Note:** Do not use the position SURF TGT to update the navigation computer.
+> 💡 Do not use the position SURF TGT to update the navigation computer.
 The surface target
 > position symbol is repositioned with respect to own aircraft instead of own aircraft being updated
 > in reference to the surface target.